All Episodes

 I bet she does.

-Anyone gonna do an investigation, Lady Gaga?
+Anyone going to do an investigation, Lady Gaga?

 Prayers are important, but Speaker Ryan and Donald Trump's blood is on the hands of those who have the power to legislate.